Bundesliga clubs add more British talent on deadline day

 The Liverpool-born Matondo, who made his one and only appearance for Wales in a friendly against Albania in November, failed to break through to City’s senior squad despite praise from coach Pep Guardiola.

-“We’ll give him the time that he needs to settle at Schalke and in the Bundesliga,” Schalke coach Domenico Tedesco said.
+“We’ll give him the time that he needs to settle at Schalke and in the Bundesliga,” said coach Domenico Tedesco, whose side also signed Dutch central defender Jeffrey Bruma on loan from Wolfsburg to help cover a host of injuries.

+In other noteworthy deals, Borussia Dortmund midfielder Shinji Kagawa turned down a move to Hannover to join Turkish side Besiktas on loan to the end of the season.

+Eintracht Frankfurt was the busiest among the Bundesliga’s 18 clubs on Thursday with three new signings, all defenders.

 More AP Bundesliga coverage: https://apnews.com/Bundesliga and https://twitter.com/AP_Sports